This is an unprecedented time for us. For you. For everyone.

 Advice for Sellers

 When it comes to real estate showings during the coronavirus outbreak, sellers have the most questions about how to keep their families safe.
-Here are our recommendations:
+Here are some recommendations:

 - No open houses!
 There’s absolutely no reason to open the doors to groups of people that may or may not be qualified to purchase.
 Serious buyers will make an appointment.